How to Invest in Music Royalties

 Why Invest in Music Royalties?

 You might invest in royalty income for several reasons.
 Perhaps you’re a music lover or a fan of a particular artist.
 Maybe you want to help fund a singer’s next album.
+But the biggest reason to buy royalties is for their recurring passive income.

 Many royalties also boast attractive yields, ranging from 4% to over 10% annually.
 By comparison, the S&P 500’s annualized return in the last half-century sits at around 10.5%.

 Music royalty investments also provide excellent portfolio diversification potential.
 Because music royalties don’t rely on the same factors that drive stock market profits, they’re considered uncorrelated assets.
+Plus, as passive income, you don’t have to earn royalties once you purchase the rights.
+Just sit back and watch the dough roll in.

-Where You Can Invest in Music Royalties
+Where Can You Invest in Music Royalties

 Because royalties are generally held by private persons or entities, accessible music royalty investments can be hard to come by.
 But you do have options.